SSD & Memory Upgrades

 - Systems can be sent by courier for areas outside of Worcestershire.

 N.B.
-SSDs tend to be more expensive per Gigabyte than traditional spinning drives, but the speed improvements make this worthwhile.
+SSDs tend to be more expensive per Gigabyte than traditional spinning drives, but the speed improvements make this worthwhile, especially as the cost of SSDs has come down recently, and reliability has greatly improved.
 If you need to store lots of data (photos, documents etc.) but if you are on a tight budget, it is recommended that you use a smaller capacity SSD for the operating system drive and have a separate hard drive to store your documents.
 On a PC these can both be internal drives, but on a laptop there is normally only room for one internal drive.
 However, you can purchase an external drive enclosure for £10 that allows your original hard drive to be connected via the USB port and used as an external drive.
 If your system has a standard 9.5mm optical drive bay, another alternative is to fit an adaptor that allows a second hard drive to be fitted in place of your DVD (or other optical) drive.
 This also has the advantage of allowing a different operating system to be installed on both drives and allows for a dual-boot system.

 If you are uncertain on how to proceed or would just like some advice, please email us or give us a call on 01905 371289.